Elective monarchy

-An elective monarchy is a monarchy ruled by an elected monarch, in contrast to a hereditary monarchy in which the office is automatically passed down as a family inheritance.
+An elective monarchy is a monarchy where the ruling head is elected instead of strictly inheriting power.
 The manner of election, the nature of candidate qualifications, and the electors vary from case to case.
-Historically, it was common for elective monarchies to transform into hereditary ones over time or for hereditary ones to acquire at least occasional elective aspects.
+Historically, it was common for elective monarchies to transform into hereditary ones (whether legally or de facto) by repeated election of the previous rulers' children, or for hereditary monarchies to acquire elective or semi-elective succession laws, particularly following dynastic crises.

 Evolution

-Many, if not most, kingdoms were officially elective historically, though the candidates were typically only from the family of the deceased monarch.
-Eventually, however, most elected monarchies introduced hereditary succession, guaranteeing that the title and office stayed within the royal family and specifying, more or less precisely, the order of succession.
+Most elected monarchies practiced hereditary succession, guaranteeing that the title and office stayed within the royal family and specifying, more or less precisely, the order of succession.
+Many monarchies, to avoid an succession crisis, elected the next monarch when the previous one died and left no heir.

-Today, almost all monarchies are hereditary monarchies in which the monarchs come from one royal family with the office of sovereign being passed from one family member to another upon the death or abdication of the incumbent.